TsarFox/rebuild/README.md

 - [ ] Implement support for RTS.
   - Appears to be a Doom iwad, though I'm not sure what its purpose is.
 - [ ] Implement graphical output.
-  - [ ] Write something using the kiss3d library to hold me over while I'm trying to learn the linear algebra required to write an actual renderer.
+  - [ ] Implement a renderer using glium.
   - [ ] Implement something equivalent to the "classic" software renderer.
-  - [ ] Implement a more powerful glium renderer, taking from POLYMER's architecture.
 - [ ] Implement the OSD shell.
   - [ ] Gamevars and cvars.
   - [ ] Loading of 'autoexec.cfg', 'settings.cfg'.